Emergency Dentist in Colorado Springs

 If you’re in pain and need a dentist in an emergency, you’ve come to the right place.
 We’ve been providing emergency dental care to people throughout Colorado Springs for over 20 years.

-Many people have put off dental care because they’re scared of the dentist or simply haven’t had the time to get proper treatment.
+Many people have put off dental treatment because they’re scared of the dentist or simply haven’t had the time to get proper treatment.
 Sometimes this leads to tooth pain.
 We’re not here to judge, just to help.
-Other times you may experience a traumatic injury and need to see a dentist right away.
+Other times you may experience a traumatic injury and need to see a dental professional right away.
 When you’re in pain we can help.